 In 1962 a group of Jewish parents on Sydney’s North Shore set up the North Shore Jewish Kindergarten.
 Four years later, in 1966, realising that the future of the North Shore Jewish community would depend on the existence of a Jewish Day School, they established Masada Primary School.
 The school began with fourteen students housed on the premises of the North Shore Synagogue in Lindfield and its growth was rapid and impressive.
 Within a few short years, the North Shore Jewish community could boast a thriving Jewish Primary School.

 Today Masada College hosts some 600 students on two campuses.
-It is a well-established school providing top-class Jewish and secular education from Preschool to HSC, ensuring Jewish continuity and growth on the North Shore.
+It is a well-established school providing top-class Jewish and secular education from Early Learning Centre to HSC, ensuring Jewish continuity and growth on the North Shore.

 We are an Australian school, taking pride in being Australian and endeavouring to train our students to be excellent citizens of this wonderful country.
 We strive to make them appreciative of the history and achievements of Australia and all its peoples, celebrating successes, commemorating historical landmarks and establishing indigenous programs.